walles/loadviz/README.md

 ## TODO

-- Make the clouds look more realistic:
-  - Have less details in the clouds
-  - Animate the clouds slower
 - Improve idle-system performance by only trying to render clouds where they could be, and the same thing for fire.
 - Make the macOS About dialog show the latest `macos-` version number rather